 In our dataset, the FL search space consists of 785 test cases, each averaging 244 lines of code.
-Without pruning, this amounts to over 190,000 lines, which, despite being processed by an automated LLM-based technique, can considerably prolong the inference time.
+Without pruning, this amounts to over 190,000 lines, which, despite being processed by an automated LLM-based technique, can considerably prolong inference time.
 In contrast, applying our estimated traces can reduce this search space by up to 36\%, bringing it down to fewer than 125,000 lines.
 Eliminating these extra 65,000 lines can significantly decrease FL time, resulting in a reduction of total LLM inference time of up to 2 hours.

-With respect to FL performance in terms of precision, recall, and other accuracy metrics, all versions of our estimated traces demonstrated comparable results.
+Regarding FL performance on precision, recall, and other accuracy metrics, all versions of our estimated traces yielded comparable results.
 Consequently, we believe that any of our trace estimations, with accuracies (MPF1s) ranging from 73\% to 90\%, are viable without negatively affecting FL accuracy.
-We selected the trace inferred through CFG analysis (i.e., \(T_{min}\)) because it preserves faults more effectively than the other estimates and showed slightly better overall performance, with approximately a 1\%--2\% improvement across all accuracy metrics in the top-3 block-level results reported in~\autoref{table3}.
-However, this marginal difference does not represent a significant improvement, which suggests that other traces may also be suitable for this setting.
+We selected the trace inferred through CFG analysis (i.e., \(T_{min}\)) because it preserves faults more effectively than the other estimates and showed slightly better overall performance, with approximately a 1\%--2\% improvement across all accuracy metrics in the top-3 block-level results reported in \autoref{table3}.
+However, this marginal difference does not constitute a significant improvement, suggesting that other traces may also be suitable for this setting.